apache/flink/docs/content.zh/docs/dev/table/hiveCompatibility/hiveDialect/insert.md

 ### Synopsis

-#### Multiple Inserts

-In the Hive extension syntax - multiple inserts, Flink will minimize the number of data scans requires.
-Flink can insert data into multiple tables by scanning the input data just once.

 #### Dynamic Partition Inserts

-In the Hive extension syntax - dynamic partition inserts, users can give partial partition specifications, which means just specifying the list of partition column names in the `PARTITION` clause with optional column values.
+When writing data into Hive table's partition, users can specify the list of partition column names in the `PARTITION` clause with optional column values.
 If all the partition columns' value are given, we call this a static partition, otherwise it is a dynamic partition.

 Each dynamic partition column has a corresponding input column from the select statement.
 This means that the dynamic partition creation is determined by the value of the input column.